Jonny Greenwood: 2007–2010: There Will Be Blood and In Rainbows

 Greenwood composed the score for the 2007 film There Will Be Blood, directed by Paul Thomas Anderson.
 The soundtrack won an award at the Critics' Choice Awards and the Best Film Score award in the Evening Standard British Film Awards for 2007.
-As it contains excerpts from "Popcorn Superhet Receiver", it was ineligible for an Academy Award.
+As it contains excerpts from "Popcorn Superhet Receiver", it was ineligible for an Academy Award for Best Original Score.
 Rolling Stone named There Will Be Blood the best film of the decade and described the score as "a sonic explosion that reinvented what film music could be".
 In 2016, the film composer Hans Zimmer said the score was "recklessly, crazily beautiful".

 In March 2007, Trojan Records released Jonny Greenwood Is the Controller, a compilation album of reggae tracks curated by Greenwood.
 It features mostly 70s roots and dub tracks from artists including Lee "Scratch" Perry, Joe Gibbs and Linval Thompson.
 The title references Thompson's track "Dread Are the Controller".

 Radiohead released their seventh album, In Rainbows, in October 2007, in a landmark use of the pay-what-you-want model for music sales.
 Greenwood said Radiohead were responding to the culture of downloading free music, which he likened to the legend of King Canute: "You can't pretend the flood isn't happening."
 Greenwood wrote the title music for Adam Buxton's 2008 sketch show Meebox, and contributed to the 2009 album Basof Mitraglim Le'Hakol by the Israeli rock musician Dudu Tasaa.
-Greenwood cowrote Yorke's 2009 single "Feeling Pulled Apart By Horses".
+Greenwood cowrote Yorke's 2009 single "Feeling Pulled Apart by Horses".